dmlc/xgboost/README.md

 (3) OpenMP implementation(optional)

 File extension convention:
-(1) .h are interface, utils anddata structures, with detailed comment; (2) .cpp are implementations that will be compiled, with less comment; (3) .hpp are implementations that will be included by .cpp, with less comment
+(1) .h are interface, utils and data structures, with detailed comment; (2) .cpp are implementations that will be compiled, with less comment; (3) .hpp are implementations that will be included by .cpp, with less comment